exposit/pythia-oracle/README.md

 You should be good to go!
 Be sure to play around in the quicksave before you start a 'real' game, and save (and back up your save folder) frequently.
 Also read over the customization section in this file.

+### Upgrading from 0.9.0 & earlier

+Save games will still load without issues.
+However, after they've been loaded and saved the separate status file will be deleted.
+This will hopefully make manual edits much easier because the text and status will be linked in a single file.

 ### Upgrading from 0.7.0 & earlier

 Your save game will still work fine, but you may experience some formatting issues.
 You can either set the format on errant blocks in Pythia one at a time, or (MAKE A BACKUP FIRST) open the main_status.txt and do some find and replaces.